salmanizzu/smart-address-book/README.md

 ### Connect

-Made with ❤️ by Salman "Izzy" Izzuddin
+Made by Salman "Izzy" Izzuddin
 Feel free to reach out for collaboration or questions!